-Budgeted cost: £ 2,500
+Budgeted cost: £ 5143

-Activity Evidence that supports this approach Challenge number(s) addressed Ensure accelerated outcomes for reading across the school Year 3 of 3 investment in RWI book bag books to match reading scheme books and support RWI at home and in school Accelerated Reader for KS2 Targeted support for early reading across KS1 and identified children in Year 3 and 4 to develop - reading, writing and vocabulary.
-Workshops/ 1:1 support for targeted families to increase parental engagement at home which allows increased opportunities to develop a love of reading and a wider vocabulary 1, 2, 3, 4, 5 Targeted use of the Write Stuff plus Independent cross curricular writing to improve Year 3/3 outcomes of writing throughout the school.
+Activity Evidence that supports this approach Challenge number(s) addressed Updated and refine of Reading policy to Ensure accelerated outcomes for reading across the school Eg RWI book bag books to match reading scheme books and support RWI scheme Accelerated Reader for KS2 Targeted support for early reading across KS1 and identified children in Year 3 and 4 to develop - reading, writing and vocabulary.
+Workshops/ 1:1 support for targeted families to increase parental engagement at home which allows increased opportunities to develop a love of reading and a wider vocabulary 1, 2, 3, 4, 5 Targeted use of the Write Stuff plus Independent cross curricular writing to improve outcomes of writing throughout the school.
 CPD for all staff to improve outcomes Although children's writing is above the National Average there has been a decline in the 3 year trend.
 The write stuff scheme focuses specifically on acquisition and development of language from EYFS with increased opportunities for oracy and the development of writing.
 Children have increased "talk time and chat time" to develop targeted language and connect ideas for writing.
 1, 2, 3, 4